brando90/ml_pl_fm_survey/README.md

 Section 4) Non-stationary policies
 ----

-TODO ask Nan and Dimitrios
+TODO ask Nan and Dimitrios, how to expand action choices such that the actions are not fixed

 - [ ] AlphaStar (https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/)